mstieranka/recombee-react-demo/README.md

 It is also possible to combine the two approaches (e.g. use the Feed Widget, but keep the search input logic custom without using Quick Search).

+To upload your catalog, you can use `upload-catalog.js` as inspiration.
+Make sure to create all required properties in the Admin UI beforehand.
+See the [Recombee documentation](https://docs.recombee.com/getting_started#getting-started-catalog-sdk) for more details.

+> [!NOTE]
+> In general, we recommend that you read the [Getting Started](https://docs.recombee.com/getting_started#getting-started) page before going through this demo or whenever you feel like there's something that you don't fully understand.

 ## Getting Started

 Fill in your .env file: